TJH0409/CW2024/README.md

   - EnemyPlaneConfig - seperated from enemyplane.java

+  - InputHandler - seperated from levelparent.java

 ## Modified Java Classes:

-  - split Boss into smaller files (BossConfig, Shield and Boss) for easier maintainance
+  - split Boss.java into smaller files (BossConfig, Shield and Boss) for easier maintainance

-  - split UserPlane into smaller files with UserPlanConfig and UserPlane for easier maintainance
+  - split UserPlane.java into smaller files with UserPlanConfig and UserPlane for easier maintainance

-  -  split EnemyPlane into smaller files (EnemyPlaneConfig and EnemyPlane) for easier maintainance
+  -  split EnemyPlane.java into smaller files (EnemyPlaneConfig and EnemyPlane) for easier maintainance

   - found and fix a typo in EnemyPlane.java (projectileYPostion to projectileYPosition)